wednesdayayay/Scrawl/README.md

   - [brush MIDI] you can select from several different brushes

    1.circle
-        size - size of circle
+      -  size - size of circle
-        cirres - changes the resolution of the circle [cirresnoise] turns on/off some jitter in the resolution (fun in paint mode)
+      -  cirres - changes the resolution of the circle [cirresnoise] turns on/off some jitter in the resolution (fun in paint mode)

    2.rectangle
-        size - X/width
+      -  size - X/width
-        size2 - y/height
+      -  size2 - y/height

    3.triangle
-        size - changes amount of all three following angles at same time size2 - position1
+      -  size - changes amount of all three following angles at same time
+      -  size2 - position1
-        trix - position2
+      -  trix - position2
-        triy - position3
+      -  triy - position3
-        cirres - rotate entire triangle
+      -  cirres - rotate entire triangle

    4.random line

    5.star burst
-        size - max radius
+      -  size - max radius
-        size2 - number of lines
+      -  size2 - number of lines
-        cirres - minimum radius
+      -  cirres - minimum radius

-   -[brushcolor toggle MIDI] you can turn color for the brush on and off
+   - [brushcolor toggle MIDI] you can turn color for the brush on and off
          if you turn off brush color it will default back to white
    - [brush color MIDI RGBA] allows for individual channels of color mixing for the brush via knobs or keyboard